FortuneMonkey/Programming-Cafe/README.md

 **For Admins:**

 * ☕ **Tutor Onboarding:** Craft the perfect team of coding mentors!
 Easily **register new tutors** with their details, ensuring a pool of talented guides.
-All sessions from Table 1 will be pre-loaded for seamless setup.
+All sessions will be pre-loaded for seamless setup.
 * **Session Scheduler:** **Plan engaging workshops** by adding new sessions or titles to the system.
-Table 1 sessions will be readily available for the first launch, saving you valuable time.
+Sessions will be readily available for the first launch, saving you valuable time.
 * ‍ **Student Management:** **Register students** eager to enhance their coding prowess.
-Capture basic details like TP number and name, and allocate passwords for secure login.
+Capture basic details like Student ID and name, and allocate passwords for secure login.
 * **Student Enrollment:** **Match students with ideal sessions.** Facilitate easy enrollment, allowing students to link themselves to available workshops and embark on their coding journey.

 **For Tutors:**

 * ‍ **Session Overview:** **Stay organized and in control!** Tutors can conveniently **view a list of sessions assigned to their unique Tutor Code**.
 This ensures clear communication and a smooth learning experience for students.

 **For Students:**

 * **Session Exploration:** **Discover exciting learning opportunities!** Students can effortlessly **browse available sessions** based on their interests, equipping them with a roadmap to coding mastery.
 * ➕ **Self-Enrollment:** Take charge of your learning!
 Students can **enroll themselves in any available session**, allowing them to pursue programming topics that spark their passion.

 **Benefits:**